Mokakash/NFT_Trades_Project_Python/README.md

 I conducted data cleaning on the NFT raw data to ensure its suitability for effective exploratory data analysis (EDA).
 The following modifications were made to refine and prepare the dataset:

 + **Date data type conversion from ‘Object’ to ‘DateTime’ format** - This alteration was made to facilitate future trend analysis.
 + **Null Values Verification** - Used a heatmap to visually confirm the absence of missing data/null values.
-This visual method aided in ongoing dataset cleaning (yellow for nulls and blue for non-null values)
+This visual method aided in ongoing dataset cleaning (yellow for nulls and blue for non-null values - we see a bunch of yellows that need to be cleaned)
 + ![image1](https://github.com/Mokakash/NFT_Trades_Project_Python/blob/main/Assets/01_Uncleaned_NULL_Heatmap.png)
 + **Handling Missing Data**
   + Dropped rows with null values in the 'Date' column.